Deathshadow999/Advanced-Reconnaissance-and-Visualization-Tool/README.md

 ## My Role in Project:

--   I was coding and developing a presentation maker, and I was one of the speakers for the review presentation meeting.
+-   I was coding and making a presentation for review, and I was one of the speakers for the review presentation meeting.

 ## Technology: